Advil Allergy Sinus

 Chlorpheniramine is an antihistamine.
 Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID).
 Pseudoephedrine is a decongestant.

 Do not give Advil Allergy Sinus to a child younger than 12 years old.
 Always ask a doctor before giving a cough or cold medicine to a child.
 Death can occur from the misuse of cough and cold medicines in very young children.

-> Do not use Advil Allergy Sinus if you have used an MAO inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) within the past 14 days.
+Do not use Advil Allergy Sinus if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

-> Chlorpheniramine is an antihistamine that reduces the natural chemical histamine in the body.
+Chlorpheniramine is an antihistamine that reduces the natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

 Ibuprofen belongs to a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
 Ibuprofen works by reducing hormones that cause inflammation and pain in the body.

 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

 Seek emergency medical help if you have symptoms of heart or circulation problems, such as chest pain, weakness, shortness of breath, slurred speech, or problems with vision or balance.

 Call your doctor at once if you have symptoms of bleeding in your stomach or intestines.
 This includes worsening stomach pain, black, bloody, or tarry stools, or coughing up blood or vomit that looks like coffee grounds.